chillibasket/processing-grapher/README.md

 This project is a Processing-based serial terminal and graphing program for the analysis and recording of data from serial devices, such as Arduinos.
 This program is designed as a replacement for the serial monitor contained within the Arduino IDE.
 The program contains easy-to-use tools to record data received from serial devices, and to plot numerical data on up to 4 separate graphs in real-time.
 This makes it useful for quickly analysing sensor data from a micro-controller.

 This is still a work in progress; please let me know if you come across any issues or bugs which need to be fixed!
+A full description and set of instructions can be found on my website: [https://wired.chillibasket.com/processing-grapher/](https://wired.chillibasket.com/processing-grapher/)
 </br>
 </br>